maunium/mau.fi/blog/posts/2024-07-xx-megabridge-twilio.md

 Start returns the first step of the login process.
 For other networks that require a connection, this is probably also where the connection would be established.
-For Twilio, we don't have anything to connect to initially, we just want the user to provide their API keys.
+For Twilio, we don't have anything to connect to initially, we just want the user to provide their account SID and auth token.

 ```go
 func (tl *TwilioLogin) Start(ctx context.Context) (*bridgev2.LoginStep, error) {